 - superficial burns

 Aloe vera gel has softening properties.
-So it is used in many skin and beauty products such as cleansers, moisturisers and soaps.
+Many skin and beauty products such as cleansers, moisturisers and soaps contain aloe vera.
 The gel can also be made into juice to drink.

 An extract taken from inside the outer lining of the leaves is called aloe latex.
-It can be dried into brownish granules.
+When dried, it forms brownish granules.
 These contain a substance that can help to treat constipation.

 In many countries, including the UK, aloe products are available as dietary supplements.
-Some are sold as treatment for constipation.
+Some are sold as a treatment for constipation.
 Germany's regulatory agency for herbs (Commission E) has approved aloe for treating constipation.
+In 2002 the Food and Drug Administration (FDA) in America said aloe was not safe to use for constipation.

 Aloe products such as aloe latex and aloe juice as a liquid or capsules help treat constipation.
-They can work well for some people but you should never take more than the recommended dose.
+They can work well for some people, but you should never take more than the recommended dose.
+The European Medicines Agency (EMA) evaluates medicines.
+They suggest that you should not use aloe for constipation for longer than a week.

-Using aloe vera on the skin to help treat and soothe minor skin problems works well and is generally very safe.
+Using aloe vera on the skin to help treat and soothe minor skin problems is generally safe.

 Swallowing aloe vera as a liquid or capsules causes side effects for some people.
-They are usually mild but might cause more of a problem for some people.
-Side effects might include:
+They are usually mild but might be more of a problem for some people.
+Side effects may include:

 - feeling and being sick